Introduction to the Syrian Flag

 When the current flag of Syria was first adopted in 1958, it was when Syria had finally become completely independent of European influence and had decided to form the United Arab republic with Egypt.
 At the time, the two stars were added to represent Syria and Egypt (the two founding states of the United Arab Republic) and the colours were given contemporary meanings.
 The colours now mean the following:

-White: A peaceful future
+White: A wish for a peaceful revolutionary future

-Green stars: Syria and Egypt together
+Green stars: Syria and Egypt together – as per the united state that briefly existed.

-Black: The oppression that Arabs have suffered
+Black: The oppression that Arabs have (allegedly) suffered

 The Syrians then changed their flag another 3 times between 1961 and 1980, before finally settling on the current design.
 The reason behind the rush of changes was the ever-changing nature of the Syrian state.
 Different regimes came to power and different nation-building efforts were put into place.
 The largest of these was the Federation of Arab States, consisting of Syria, Egypt and Libya, but I’m sure all those changes will require another blog.

-When travelling through the government-controlled parts of Syria, you will see the flag of Syria literally everywhere, often adorned with the face of the President Bashar al Assad, or his father Hafez al Assad.
+When travelling through the government-controlled parts of Syria, you will see the flag of Syria literally everywhere, often adorned with the face of the President Bashar al Assad, or his father Hafez al Assad